LangPham/gi/README.md

 # Gi

 Gi is a library for manipulating Graphics Interfacing.
-Works with GraphicsMagick to resize, draw on base images...
+Use utility mogrify, identify, ... of GraphicsMagick to resize, draw on base images....

 ## Requirements
 You must have [GraphicsMagick](http://www.graphicsmagick.org/) installed of course.